-- Public interest benefits - The level of public interest in undertaking the project or initiative. - o The extent to which the action will enhance public trust in the Code and the profession. - The extent to which the action will raise the bar on ethical behavior for PAs.
+- Public interest benefits - The level of public interest in undertaking the project or initiative. - The extent to which the action will enhance public trust in the Code and the profession. - The extent to which the action will raise the bar on ethical behavior for PAs. - Relevance - o Pervasiveness of the matter or issue to the global profession. - Relevance of the topic at a global level. - Relevance of the topic to the ethical behavior of PAs or independence. - Urgency - The degree of urgency in addressing the issue(s) identified. - The extent of the impact on the public interest and the profession if action is not taken or is delayed. - Achievability - Feasibility of achieving an effective outcome within a reasonable timeframe, taking into account the resources required.

-Relevance

-- o Pervasiveness of the matter or issue to the global profession. - Relevance of the topic at a global level. - Relevance of the topic to the ethical behavior of PAs or independence.

-Urgency

-- The degree of urgency in addressing the issue(s) identified. - The extent of the impact on the public interest and the profession if action is not taken or is delayed.